Ryxwaer/2019-IPP-proj/readme1.md

 ## About

 I have implemented extension STATP.
 I have not implemented short options.
-This documentation was created in Markdown so keep that in mind.

 --------